 To effectively incorporate volatility in momentum strategies, traders often use the Standard Deviation of price movements.
 This metric quantifies how much an asset’s price deviates from its average price over a specific period.
 The formula for standard deviation in a financial context is:

 High volatility often signals significant trading opportunities in momentum trading.
 Yet, it also implies greater risk.
-This is where real-time stock data, such as that from EODHD API, becomes invaluable.
-EODHD API provides extensive financial data, including real-time stock prices, essential for analyzing volatility.
+This is where reliable historical stock data, such as that from EODHD API, becomes invaluable.
+EODHD API provides extensive historical financial data, including real-time stock prices, essential for analyzing volatility.

-To integrate volatility analysis into momentum trading, let’s start by fetching real-time stock data using the EODHD API.
+To integrate volatility analysis into momentum trading, let’s start by fetching historical stock data using the EODHD API.
 We’ll then calculate and visualize the stock’s volatility.

 from eodhd import APIClient